-Join Donovan Keith for an in-depth discussion in this video Creating a mirror ball with the Reflection channel, part of Creating Materials in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Creating a mirror ball with the Reflection channel, part of Cinema 4D: Creating Materials.

 The Reflection Channel allows us to simulate the appearance of shiny or…reflective objects.
 In this video, we're going to use the…Reflection Channel to create a mirror ball, or I guess you might know it as a…disco ball.
 It looks something like this.…Now, this is a photograph, so, our results will probably look a little bit different.…But this will give you a sense of what we're shooting for.…The first step is to create a new material.…And I'm going to go to my Material Manager, and go to Create > New Material,…and I'm going to name this, mirror ball.
 Next, I'm going to open up this material…and activate Reflection, and just apply it to my disco ball object and press Render.…